SalesChamp/slim-sandbox/README.md

     docker-compose up -d

+## Nette Tester

+[Nette Tester](https://github.com/nette/tester/) is a lightweight alternative to [PHPUnit](https://phpunit.de/).

+Place your tests under `./tests/` followed by PSR-4 compatible directory structure, so a class `App\Controllers\Hello` goes into `./tests/App/Controllers/Hello.phpt`.

+Remember to `require_once __DIR__ .'/../bootstrap.php'` (add appropriate number of `../` to point to `./tests/bootstrap.php`) to enable autoloading of your classes.

+Tests should be under `Tests\` namespace followed by the namespace of the class being tested, so the test class `App\Controllers\HelloTest` goes under `Tests\App\Controllers` namespace.

+Run

+    composer tester

+to run the testsuite.

+If you need additional extensions to load during tests, add them to `./tests/php.ini` (`json` is included by default).

 ## PHPStan - PHP Static analysis

 [PHPStan](https://github.com/phpstan/phpstan) is a static code analysis tool.
 It is already set up in the repo, to run the report use